Skip to main content

 The default way to log in to Microsoft 365 using the CLI for Microsoft 365 is through the device code flow.
 To log in to Microsoft 365, use the login command.

 After executing the login command, you will be prompted to navigate to https://aka.ms/devicelogin in your web browser and enter the login code presented to you by the CLI for Microsoft 365 in the command line.
-After entering the code, you will see the prompt that you are about to authenticate the PnP Microsoft 365 Management Shell application to access your tenant on your behalf.
+After entering the code, you will see the prompt that you are about to authenticate your own application registration to access your tenant on your behalf.
+After accepting the prompt, you can go back to the CLI for Microsoft 365 and you will be logged.

 Log in using user name and password